Effects of Performance-Enhancing Drugs

 The primary medical use of these compounds is to treat conditions such as asthma and other respiratory ailments.
 Some studies have shown beta-2 agonists have performance-enhancing effects when consistently high levels are present in the blood.

-The primary medical use of these compounds is to treat conditions such as Attention Deficit Disorders (ADD/ADHD), asthma, narcolepsy, and obesity.
+The primary medical use of these compounds is to treat conditions such as Attention Deficit Hyperactivity Disorder (ADHD), asthma, narcolepsy, and obesity.

 Marijuana is classified by Congress as a Schedule 1 drug under the Controlled Substances Act (CSA).
 This means that it has a high potential for abuse, no accepted medical use in the United States, and lacks accepted safety data for use under medical supervision.
 Side effects of cannabinoid use include: